What is Adjustment of Status?

-Adjustment of Status, also referred to as AOS, is the process through which a foreign national applies for lawful permanent resident status in the United States.
-Once the application is approved, the foreign national is granted an I-551 permanent resident card (more commonly referred to as a green card).
-Following receipt of the green card, the alien receives the right to reside and be employed within the United States of America.
+Adjustment of Status is the process through which an immigrant applies for lawful permanent resident status from within the United States.
+Once the application is approved, the immigrant (beneficiary) is granted an I-551 permanent resident card (more commonly referred to as a green card).
+Following receipt of the green card, the beneficiary receives the right to reside and be employed within the United States.
 The majority of adjustment of status applications are granted through family relations or through an employer.

 Some of the factors that can affect your timeline are:

 - Errors on the application or missing documentation

 - Whether an interview is required by USCIS

 - Whether the applicant is applying from a high-fraud area

 - Most adjudication delays seem to stem from errors made on the government forms or evidential documents that are missing from the initial filing

 The adjustment of status process usually takes a year or more to complete.
 It depends on whether or not your sponsor is a U.S. citizen or a green card holder, and where in the U.S. you're applying from, since some field offices take a lot longer to process applications.
 Learn more about the adjustment of status timeline and steps.